 Puppet, Chef, Ansible, and SaltStack are four industry-leading Infrastructure-as-a-Service (IaaS) configuration management tools that offer different paths to achieve a common goal: managing large-scale server infrastructure efficiently, with minimal input from developers and sysadmins.

 All four of these configuration management tools are designed to reduce the complexity of configuring distributed infrastructure resources, enabling speed, and ensuring reliability and compliance.
-This article explores the mechanisms, value propositions, and concerns pertaining to each configuration management solution.
+This article explores the mechanisms, value propositions, and concerns about each configuration management solution.

 If you use any of these tools (or other config management tools such as MS SCCM, Tivoli Provisioning Manager, or BladeLogic), you’ll also learn how JetPatch fills a big gap for all of them by managing server tool agents.